kobbycyber/bypass-edr-av/Kaspersky Total Security bypass/README.md

-POC Kaspersky Total Security bypass with meterpreter
+POC Kaspersky Total Security (and lower) bypass with meterpreter